w3c/wai-curricula/content/designer/interaction-design.md

   * specific keyboard shortcuts to support efficiency
 * identify situations when it is necessary to provide additional keyboard shortcuts, for example when designing a custom functionality that is not keyboard supported by default
 * evaluate the use of custom keyboard interactions and select keyboard interactions that avoid conflicts with the operating system, browser, and assistive technologies when possible
-* cooperate with developers to provide mechanisms to remap or disable conflicting shortcuts
+* cooperate with developers to provide methods to remap or disable conflicting shortcuts
 * define methods to obtain information about custom keyboard shortcuts, for example those used to support efficiency and those used in custom widgets and complex applications
 * define focus indicators that are visible and that have appropriate contrast ratios for complex widgets
 * identify related requirements for developers to implement keyboard support for components that have no keyboard support by default